 Please remember that the settings may vary depending on the equipment used and its accuracy, as well as the needs of the client.
 However, most of the steps in the instructions below are still the same for all users.

-• To hide refuelling truck fillings, open the Fillings block in the interval filtration, enable the Fuel fillings filter in it, and select the option Without fillings in the drop-down menu.
+- To hide refuelling truck fillings, open the Fillings block in the interval filtration, enable the Fuel fillings filter in it, and select the option Without fillings in the drop-down menu.

-• If the fuel dispenser does not have a fuel filling gun with flow meter installed, while other counter sensors are created for the unit, they may affect the displayed result.
+- If the fuel dispenser does not have a fuel filling gun with flow meter installed, while other counter sensors are created for the unit, they may affect the displayed result.

-To hide the readings of these counters, open the Sensors block in the interval filtration, enable the Sensor masks filter in it, and specify a name that does not match the names of the counters.
+To hide the readings of these counters, open the Sensors block in the interval filtration, enable the Sensor masks filter in it, and specify a name that does not match the names of the counters. - If a refuelling truck is equipped with a fuel filling gun with flow meter, it is recommended to work with its data and not with fuel drains detected by the FLS.

 To hide fuel drains from the fuel dispenser, open the Drains block in the interval filtration, enable the Fuel drains filter in it, and select the Without drains option in the drop-down menu.
+Depending on the previous steps, at this stage the report will only display the acts of fuel dispensing recorded by the FLS or by the counter.

 In both cases, to display customer units and their fillings, it is necessary to mark the necessary units or unit groups in the Geofences/Units filter and specify the radius of approximation.
 This filter is repeated in each of the blocks (Fillings, Drains, Sensors), so you need to configure it in the block that you plan to use.